auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure.md

   - Weekly dinner plan and shopping list in HTML format.
   - Plan and shopping list sent to user by email.

-This is, of course, a simple use case, but I hope you can easily contemplate analogies to real solutions and real business use case challenges.
+This is, of course, a simple use case, but I hope you can contemplate analogies to real solutions and real business use case challenges.

 # Development stages
 As I would do in a real product development setting, I divide the development into 4 chronological stages and hence also into 4 articles of this series: